mongodb/specifications/source/retryable-writes/retryable-writes.rst

    * events together such as retryable write operations.
 OPTIONAL.
    *
    * If set, this should be a subset of the command document containing
-   * only the sessionId and txnNum fields.
+   * only the lsid and txnNum fields.
    */
   transactionId: Document;